Account-Based Selling

 Account-Based Selling (ABS) is a B2B sales development strategy where SDRs and AEs focus outbound efforts on a defined list of high-value target accounts, engaging multiple stakeholders with personalized, multi-channel outreach aligned to specific account needs and buying committees.
 Rather than chasing large volumes of leads, teams orchestrate coordinated plays to win and expand strategic accounts.

-Understanding Account-Based Selling in B2B Sales
+What Account-Based Selling means in practice

 ABS matters because modern B2B buying is complex and committee-driven.
 Recent research shows typical buying groups now include 8-13 stakeholders for significant purchases, spanning IT, finance, operations, and leadership.
 At the same time, most buyers complete the majority of their journey digitally, and a growing share prefers a largely rep-free experience.
 In this environment, generic mass outreach gets ignored; ABS gives sales teams a way to break through with highly relevant, account-specific messaging and orchestrated, multi-threaded engagement.